QFold: Quantum Walks and Deep Learning to Solve Protein Folding: Simulation results

+This reveals that even if we take into account the slowdown due to error correction and other factors in quantum computing, the use of the quantum Metropolis would be competitive.
+And this conclusion is robust: if we took the quantum advantage exponent to be just $e = 0.95$ and the growth of the TTS with the size of the space an extremely conservative $r =0.5$, the quantum speedup before factoring in the operating frequency of the computer will still be a factor of $\approx 10^{22}$.
+Larger proteins, which exist in nature, will exhibit even larger speedups in the TTS.

+The previous estimates reaffirm the fact that to profit from the quantum advantage we found in our simulations in Fig \ref{fig:fixed_beta_TTS_slope}, we need the use of a fully-fledged quantum computer with achieved fault tolerance.
+They also highlight the convenience to carry out further research in different variants of the quantum metropolis algorithm achieving higher speedups \cite{babbush2021focus}.

-\subsubsection{Annealing schedules and variable $\beta$}
+\subsection{Annealing schedules and variable $\beta$}

-In the previous section we analysed what quantum advantage could be expected when using a fixed $\beta$ schedule, resulting in a \textit{pure quantum walk} with several steps.
+In the previous section we analysed what quantum advantage could be expected when using a fixed $\beta$ schedule, resulting in a \textit{standard quantum walk} with several steps.
 However, Metropolis algorithms are rarely used in practice with a fixed $\beta$, since at the beginning of the algorithm one would like to favour exploration, requiring a low $\beta$ value, and at the end one would like to focus mostly on exploitation, that is achieved with a high $\beta$ value.
-It can be seen that this necessity is linked to the well known exploration-exploitation trade-off in Machine Learning and more generally in Optimization \cite{sutton}.
+This necessity is linked to the well known exploration-exploitation trade-off in Machine Learning and more generally in Optimization \cite{sutton}.

 The annealing schedule with the strongest theoretical background is usually called the inhomogeneous algorithm, and it is known because one can prove that the algorithm will converge to the global minimum value of the energy with probability 1, albeit generally too slowly (section 3.2 \cite{van1987simulated}).
 Its implementation is conceptually similar to the Boltzmann or logarithmic schedule that we use, but with a different prefactor \cite{van1987simulated}.